Today's Thursday • 13 mins read

 They are tenacious in their efforts to lift themselves out of misery, always eager to learn new ways to solve problems, and not hesitant to seek help when things become overwhelming.

-A study found brief moments of positive emotions that occur on a day-to-day basis, such as laughing with friends or doing something you enjoy, help build resilience.
+A study found that brief moments of positive emotions that occur on a day-to-day basis, such as laughing with friends or doing something you enjoy, help build resilience.

-Another study found psychological resilience may be a resource to increase life satisfaction and happiness and reduce psychological distress in chronically ill patients.
+Another study found that psychological resilience may be a resource to increase life satisfaction and happiness and reduce psychological distress in chronically ill patients.

 5 Benefits of Being Happy With Yourself